Dispelling the Top 5 Most Common Myths About Bipolar Disorder and Treatment

 Myth #4 — Someone with Bipolar Disorder Can Handle It on Their Own

-It’s true that there are various approaches to treatment for bipolar disorder—including medication, psychotherapy, alternative healing modalities, and lifestyle changes—but it’s important that a client’s treatment is comprehensive, putting multiple treatment approaches to work for long-term recovery.
+It’s true that there are various approaches to treatment for bipolar disorder —including medication, psychotherapy, alternative healing modalities, and lifestyle changes—but it’s important that a client’s treatment is comprehensive, putting multiple treatment approaches to work for long-term recovery.
 When someone believes that they can handle their bipolar disorder alone, there’s a significant risk that their symptoms may get worse in the absence of active treatment.
 Another danger is the urge to self-medicate with drugs or alcohol as a way to cope with the difficult symptoms, which can lead to a co-occurring addiction.
 Roughly 40% of people with bipolar I will also suffer substance use disorders in their lifetimes.

-Medications and professional therapies are the primary indications for the care of bipolar disorder.
+Medications and professional therapies are the primary indications for the treatment of bipolar disorder.
 Just as diagnosis takes time and care to get right, so do medication management and healing therapies.
 But spending the time with professionals who understand the disorder’s nuances and the treatment plans that really work can mean turning life around in a big way.

 Myth #5 — Someone with Bipolar Disorder Can't Have a Normal Life